lukewiwa/local-lambda-api-gateway/README.md

 # Local Lambda API Gateway

 A docker image to pretend to be an AWS API Gateway fronting a lambda function.
 This is designed for local testing as a way to make local AWS lambda containers to output their invocation as if it was behind an API Gateway endpoint.
+Specifically when there is no mapping involved and the gateway acts as a default proxy.
+This is currently only for V2 of the HTTP API reponse.

 ## Example